 The market risk is managed by segmenting the portfolios based on risk-bearing capacity.
-For customers who have large customer buffers, assets are invested with higher market risk in order to improve expected returns.
+For customers who have large customer buffers, assets are invested with higher market risk to improve expected returns.
 Equity risk is also managed dynamically with the aim of maintain good risk-bearing capacity by adjusting the financial risk to the buffer situation and the company's financial strength.
 By exercising this type of risk management, Storebrand expects to create good returns each year and over time.
-Investments in currencies other than the currency of the home country are essentially hedged.

 The risk is influenced by changes in interest rates.
 Falling interest rates are positive for the investment return in the short term due to price appreciation for bonds, but negative in the long term because it reduces the probability of achieving a return higher than the guarantee.
-Paid-up policies have a particularly high risk in a low interest rate scenario, because there are very limited opportunities for changing the pricing or other terms.
-In Norway, the effect of low interest rates are mitigated by a large allocation to amortised cost portfolios with amortization yield higher than the current interest rate levels.
+Paid-up policies have a particularly high risk in a low interest rate scenario because there are very limited opportunities for changing the pricing or other terms.
+In Norway, the effect of low interest rates is mitigated by a large allocation to amortised cost portfolios with amortization yield higher than the current interest rate levels.
 In Sweden, the interest rate risk is managed by matching the duration of the assets to the insurance liabilities.